-The governing body/proprietor would wish for everyone in the school community to feel able to report any child protection/safeguarding concerns through existing procedures within school, including the whistleblowing procedure adopted by governors where necessary However, for members of staff who do not feel able to raise such concerns internally, there is a NSPCC whistleblowing helpline.
+The governing body would wish for everyone in the school community to feel able to report any child protection/safeguarding concerns through existing procedures within school, including the whistleblowing procedure adopted by governors where necessary.
+Any concern should be reported to the Headteachers.
+If the concern is about the Headteachers, then the concern should be reported to the chair of governors.
+However, for members of staff who do not feel able to raise such concerns internally, there is a NSPCC whistleblowing helpline.
 Staff can call 0800 028 0285 (line available from 8.00am to 8.00pm, Monday to Friday) or email: help@nspcc.org.uk

-55. USE OF SCHOOL PREMISES FOR NON-SCHOOL ACTIVITIES
+54. USE OF SCHOOL PREMISES FOR NON-SCHOOL ACTIVITIES